Sequential Competitive Facility Location: Exact and Approximate Algorithms: Valid Inequalities, Approximate Separation, and Approximation Algorithm

 To state the results formally, we denote $Y := \{j \in J: y_j = 1\}$ as the index set of $y$.
 In addition, we define set functions $L_Y$: $2^J\rightarrow \mathbb{R_+}$ and $f_{i,Y}$ : $2^J\rightarrow \mathbb{R_+}$ such that $\displaystyle L_Y(X) := \sum_{i\in I}h_{i}f_{i,Y}(X)$ and

 for all $i \in I$.
 Intuitively, $f_{i,Y}(X)$ evaluates the percentage of demand from customer $i$ that patronizes the leader's facilities and $L_Y$ evaluates the total market share of the leader, if the leader and the follower deploy facilities in sets $X$ and $Y$, respectively.
-Hence, it holds that $L(x,y) = L_{Y}(X)$.
-Now we formally show the submodularity of function $L_{Y}$ and present a proof in Appendix \ref{apx-p2}. \begin{proposition} For any $Y \subseteq J$, $L_{Y}$ is submodular. \end{proposition} Since $L_Y$ is submodular, we follow~\citet{nemhauser1981maximizing} to rewrite the constraint $\theta \leq L(x, y) \equiv L_Y(X)$ as a set of linear inequalities. \begin{proposition}[Adapted from Theorem 6 of~\citet{nemhauser1981maximizing}] For any $y \in \mathcal{Y}$, the constraint $\theta \leq L(x,y)$ is equivalent to the following linear constraints:
+Hence, it holds that $L(x,y) = L_{Y}(X)$. \begin{proposition} For any $Y \subseteq J$, $L_{Y}$ is submodular. \end{proposition} A detailed proof of Proposition \ref{p2} is in Appendix \ref{apx-p2}.
+Since $L_Y$ is submodular, we follow~\citet{nemhauser1981maximizing} to rewrite the constraint $\theta \leq L(x, y) \equiv L_Y(X)$ as a set of linear inequalities. \begin{proposition}[Adapted from Theorem 6 of~\citet{nemhauser1981maximizing}] For any $y \in \mathcal{Y}$, the constraint $\theta \leq L(x,y)$ is equivalent to the following linear constraints:

 where $\rho_Y (S; k) := L_Y (S \cup k) - L_Y (S) $ for all $S \subseteq J$ and $k \in J \setminus S$. \end{proposition} Constraints \eqref{7} involve an exponential number of inequalities.
 Hence, in DCG, a straightforward replacement of $\theta \leq L(x,y)$ with \eqref{7} drastically increases the formulation size.
 Instead, we can replace $\theta \leq L(x,y)$ with the \emph{most violated} inequality among \eqref{7}, which serves the same purpose of cutting off the incumbent solution.
 Specifically, for given $(\hat{x}, \hat{\theta})$, inequalities \eqref{7} hold valid \emph{iff}